 - relying on substances to cope with difficult circumstances

-- showing changes in behaviours or moods
+- demonstrating changes in behaviours or moods

 - expressing feelings of emptiness or hopelessness